dotnet/docs-maui/docs/deployment/index.md

 ## Android

-You can debug and test your apps on the Android Emulator, which can be run in a variety of configurations to simulate different devices.
+You can debug and test your apps on the Android emulator, which can be run in a variety of configurations to simulate different devices.
 Each configuration is called a *virtual device*.
 When you deploy and test your apps on the emulator, you select a pre-configured or custom virtual device that simulates a physical Android device such as a Pixel phone.
 For more information, see [Debug on the Android Emulator](~/android/emulator/debug-on-emulator.md).

 While the Android emulator enables you to rapidly develop and test your apps, you'll also want to test your apps on a real Android device.
 To run on a device, you'll need to enable developer mode on the device and connect it to your development machine.
 For more information, see [Set up Android device for debugging](~/android/device/setup.md).